reshinto/Automate_Building_Projects/readme.md

 # Automate Building of New Project
 * The purpose of this app is to automate the building of new project.
-* This currently support python project and Web projects using Javascript
+* This currently support python projects and Web projects using Javascript.
 * No installation of additional libraries are required.

 ## Tests
-* Tested on Mac OSX Mojave
+* Tested on Mac OSX Mojave.
-* Python 3.6 and above should work
+* Python 3.6 and above should work.

 ## How to get it to work?
 * Python needs to be installed.